Check out our Student Activities Calendar for upcoming dates for all of our student programming.

 MCEE offers four different competitions for high school students throughout the school year.

-In Economics Challenge, teams of students compete in a series of challenging tests of their economic understanding and reasoning abilities.
-Participants compete both individual and team categories.
-The state competition is held at the Federal Reserve Bank of Minneapolis each spring, with an opportunity for teams to advance to the national competition in New York City.
+In the Economics Challenge, teams of students compete in a series of challenging tests of their economic understanding and reasoning abilities.
+Teams compete at the regional (in-person or online) and state level in the spring with a chance to attend the national competition in New York City.